emredesu/kawaiibotto/README.md

 # kawaiibotto
-kawaiibotto is a twitch.tv bot.
+kawaiibotto is a twitch.tv bot that does not depend on any external libraries for its core functionality.

 **Run the bot**